-Anna Krift is an associate professor of International Relations in the College of Liberal Education at Lynn University.
-She teaches several courses on International Relations as well as Comparative Foreign Policy, European Politics and History, International Diplomacy, Latin American Politics and History, Politics of Development, and Women and Politics.
-She also teaches in the Dialogues of Learning.
-Courses she has recently developed and taught in the Dialogues of Self and Society are “Global Crises: Individual Response and Responsibility” and “The Responsible Citizen: Awareness and Action in Today’s Global Society.”
+Anna Krift is an associate professor of International Relations in the College of Arts and Sciences at Lynn University.
+She teaches several courses on international relations as well as comparative politics, international diplomacy, and politics of development.
+She also teaches in the Dialogues.
+Courses she has developed and taught in the Dialogues of Self and Society are “Global Crises: Individual Response and Responsibility” and “The Responsible Citizen: Awareness and Action in Today’s Global Society.”

 Krift completed her Ph.D. at the University of Miami in the summer of 2004.
 The topic of her dissertation was the “Effectiveness of Foreign Assistance in Central America: The Case of Hurricane Mitch.”
 Prior to conducting fieldwork in the region for the dissertation, she spent two years in Costa Rica researching the country’s first women voters as a Fulbright fellow.
 While there, she founded and taught in a kindergarten and also instructed English.
 An avid supporter of international education, she encourages students to participate in study abroad opportunities.